maarten-pennings/howto/c64mempart/readme.md

 which (how big) those programs will be.
 Fortunately that doesn't hamper use.
 At first we will uses dummy values for `VARTAB` in A0, then run A0 (write down its `TXTTAB`, `VARTAB`, and `MEMSIZ`), let it switch to A1, and there call `NEW`.
-This initializes `VARTAB` (and the dependent pointers).
+This initializes `VARTAB` of A1 (and the dependent pointers).

 Then we type in the program for A1.
 At the end of the A1 program, we add lines that set `TXTTAB`, `VARTAB`, and `MEMSIZ` to the values written down for A0.
-Once A1 is done, we can inspect its length via `VARTAB` (`TXTTAB` and `MEMSIZ` should not have changed).
+Once A1 is done, we can inspect its length by peeking `VARTAB` (`TXTTAB` and `MEMSIZ` should not have changed).
-In my experimental apps, part of the code of A1 is to actually print the three pointers `TXTTAB`, `VARTAB`, and `MEMSIZ`.
+In my experimental apps, part of the code of A1 is to actually print the three progtime pointers `TXTTAB`, `VARTAB`, and `MEMSIZ`.

 In other words, from the table below, the pointers with no marking come for free,